Temporary Tooth Gems Explained: Safe Trends and Care Tips

 - DIY Kits: These kits let you apply gems yourself using dental-grade adhesive.

-They offer style options that don’t damage your teeth, and they are simple to put on and remove.
+They offer style options that do not damage your teeth, and they are simple to put on and remove.

 Non-Permanent Fashion

-Temporary tooth gems let you add sparkle to your smile without fixing it forever.
+Let you add sparkle to your smile without fixing it forever.
 You can choose different styles and colors depending on your mood or occasion.
-This flexibility means you don’t have to commit to one look.
+This flexibility means you do not have to commit to one look.

 Ease of Application